kanchamo/villagebanking/README.md

 # Village Banking Application

 A responsive village banking application that allows users to create groups, manage members, transfer money, and handle loans and interest calculations.
-This application aims to facilitate community banking by providing a platform for members to manage their finances collaboratively as well as ensure security and accountability of money.
+This application aims to facilitate community banking by providing a platform for members to manage their finances collaboratively as well as ensure security and accountability of money!.

 ## Technologies Used